eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_actions.rst

 Action Server
 -------------

-micro-ROS action servers allows the user to accept or reject ROS 2 action clients, send feedback to them and finally
+micro-ROS action servers allows the user to accept or reject ROS 2 action clients goals, send feedback on their execution, and a final result.

 Initialization
 ^^^^^^^^^^^^^^